python-poetry/poetry/docs/pyproject.md

 ]
 ```

-These are the dependencies that will be declared when building an sdist or a wheel.
+These are the dependencies that will be declared when building a sdist or a wheel.

 See [Dependency specification]({{< relref "dependency-specification" >}}) for more information
 about the relation between `project.dependencies` and `tool.poetry.dependencies`.